monicamonin/datawork/README.md

 ## Text Analysis Using Computational Methods

-### Simple Word Count of a Text Corpus
+### Simple Word Count of a Text Corpus (Concordance)
-See Daniel Shiffman for online tutorials: https://shiffman.net/a2z/text-analysis/.
-I've modified the Concordance example so it searches and counts words and then you can output a csv file.
-Example file available for download here.
+See the Concordance example to be able to generate a word count on a body of text.
+See the Book-Book and Speech Comparison examples as they both use word counts.

+After you have downloaded the example files here.
+Open the index.html file up in your browser.
+Everything else is pretty self explanatory!

 ### Distant Reading
 Andrew can you add this in here?